-The subject parcel is zoned Rural Areas (RA), contains 68.58 acres, and includes a barn/apartment structure and a cottage, along with a sheep farm.
-The applicant owns and resides on the adjoining parcel to the south, 9067 Valmont Lane, which contains 24.40 acres, and is currently served by public water.
+The subject parcel is zoned Rural Areas (RA), contains 92.92 acres, and includes a barn/apartment (531 James River Rd.) and a cottage (535 James River Rd.), along with a sheep farm and the owner's residence at 9067 Valmont Lane.
 Floodplain is located along the eastern portion of the parcel that abuts the James River.
 The barn/apartment is located within an identified buffer area for a leaking underground storage tank that is approximately 1,000 feet away from the structure.

-Surrounding parcels to the south and west are zoned RA, and are consist of a mix of residential, agricultural, and wooded properties.
+Surrounding parcels to the south and west are zoned RA, and consist of a mix of residential, agricultural, and wooded properties.
 To the east, the parcel abuts the James River, with Buckingham County across the river.
 To the north are other RA parcels and the Town of Scottsville, including a property used for industrial purposes.